preludetech/redux-api-toolbox/README.md

 This needs work.
 Session storage can be tricked.
 Please do your research.
 The main thing is to be very very careful about XSS attacks.
 And pretty careful about CSRF too.

 ## How to use

+Please look inside the example directory for a full working application.=

 ### Initial configuration